Top 5 historic sites Croatia

 Table of Contents

-Discover the cultural and historical heritage of Croatia in our brief guide on the best historic sites to visit along the Croatian coast!
+Discover Croatia's cultural and historical heritage in this guide on the best historic sites to visit along the Croatian coast!

 Photo: The Arena of Pula

 This historical monument dates from the 1st century AD.
-Today it is one of the six largest preserved Roman amphitheaters in the entire world.
-Moreover, the Arena of Pula is the oldest Roman monument in Croatia.
+Today it is one of the 6 largest preserved Roman amphitheaters in the world.
+Moreover, the Pula Arena is the oldest Roman monument in Croatia.

 Photo: The Arena of Pula

-The Arena of Pula is an oval-shaped amphitheater.
-It extends 132 meters in length and 105 meters in width.
+This oval-shaped amphitheater extends 132 meters in length and 105 meters in width.
 The height goes up to 32 meters.

-In historical times, the purposes of the amphitheater have been constantly changing.
-First, its purpose was to host gladiator fights.
-It could accommodate up to 23,000 spectators.
+Throughout history, its purposes constantly changed.
+First, it hosted gladiator fights with up to 23,000 spectators.
 Further, there are several underground tunnels.
 Through them, fighters and animals arrived on stage.

-Today, the Arena of Pula is a unique open-air venue where many exhibitions and music concerts are taking place.
-Some of the prominent musicians who have performed on this exclusive stage are 2 Cellos, Vanessa Mae, Leonard Cohen, Andrea Bocelli, Luciano Pavarotti, and many others.
+Today, the Pula Arena is a unique open-air venue for exhibitions and music concerts.
+Some famous artists who've performed are 2 Cellos, Arctic Monkeys, Dua Lipa, Leonard Cohen, Andrea Bocelli, Luciano Pavarotti, and others.

 Photo: The Arena of Pula by night

 Underground chambers display interesting exhibitions.
-They are mainly themed about the production of wine and olive oil, for which the Istrian region is becoming increasingly known and appreciated in the world.
+The main themes are wine and olive oil production, for which the Istrian region is known and appreciated worldwide.

-The Arena of Pula is a historical monument that you should not miss visiting during your stay in Istria.
-In fact, it is so monumental that it is impossible not to notice if you are on vacation in Pula.
+The Pula Arena is a historical monument you should visit in Istria.
+In fact, it's so monumental that it is impossible not to notice if you are in Pula.

-If you love making great photographs, you have reason more to visit this striking amphitheater in Pula.
+If you love photography, you have even more reason to visit the striking Pula Amphitheater.

 Check the location of the Arena of Pula in Google Maps: Flavijevska ul., 52100, Pula, Croatia

-Best time to visit: any time of the year you are on holiday strip, yet the best time to experience the Arena of Pula is the spring and autumn season
+Best time to visit: any time of the year, yet the best time to experience the Arena of Pula is the spring and autumn season

 The time to plan for sightseeing:1 hour

-Tips: Due to the high sun during the day in the summer months, we recommend visiting the Arena of Pula earlier in the morning or in the evening.
+Tips: Due to the high sun during the day in the summer months, we recommend visiting earlier in the morning or evening.
 If you aim to visit some big event or concert, purchase your tickets upfront, sooner the better.

 Accommodation near the Arena of Pula: Check our luxury holiday villas in Pula